 The Program commits to maintaining a minimum of 68 collection sites to provide reasonable access to Nova Scotians.
-As of December 31, 2020, 94 collection sites were participating in the Program five less collection site than in 2019.
-Appendix 1 provides the locations of the collection sites.
+As of December 31, 2021, 94 collection sites were participating in the Program.
+There were no changes to the number of collection sites from 2020.
+In accordance with section 18F(1)(f) of the Regulation, Appendix 1 provides the locations of the collection sites.

 The Program utilizes the accessibility levels developed by Divert NS in determining what constitutes reasonable access to Nova Scotians.
 The collection network's high accessibility level is illustrated when compared to the Electronic Products Recycling Association's (EPRA) collection network.
-As noted, Product Care had a total of 94 collection sites as of December 31, 2020.
-EPRA reported in 2019 their 74 collection sites in NS placed "98% of the population within 30 km (rural) or 30 mins (urban) of an EPRA NS Drop-off Centre."
-Product Care offered collection services at 41 EPRA sites in 2020.
-Of the remaining 33 EPRA sites, Product Care had a collection site in the same community or a nearby community.
-With the overlap of EPRA's collection sites plus the additional 20 collection sites beyond EPRA's, the Program is confident that it provides reasonable access to Nova Scotians.
+As noted, Product Care had a total of 94 collection sites as of December 31, 2021.
+EPRA reported in 2020 their 78 collection sites in NS placed "99% of the population within 30 km (rural) or 30 mins (urban) of an EPRA NS Drop-off Centre."
+Product Care offered collection services at 53 EPRA sites in 2021.
+Of the remaining 25 EPRA sites, Product Care had a collection site in the same community or a nearby community.
+With the overlap of EPRA's collection sites plus the additional 16 collection sites beyond EPRA's, the Program is confident that it provides reasonable access to Nova Scotians.